South West Rail Link

 The South West Rail Link is a railway line serving the developing suburbs of south-western Sydney, Australia between Glenfield and Leppington.
-Services form part of the Sydney Trains commuter rail network.
+Services form part of the Sydney Trains suburban rail network.
 It opened on 8 February 2015.

 Description

 The line consists of a 11.4 km double-track railway, with stations in the suburbs of Leppington and Edmondson Park.
 The line is the major piece of public transport infrastructure for the Sydney metropolitan area's "South West Growth Centre".
 It connects with the rest of the Sydney rail network at Glenfield, where services can continue north on the Main South line or east on the East Hills line.
 Leppington station's four platforms can support frequent terminating services, even after an extension of the line.
 A train stabling facility to the west of the station further enhances this capability.
 Development of the project was managed by Transport for NSW and its predecessor, the Transport Construction Authority.